Skip to Content

 Where to Stay in Minca

 The main town of Minca is quite small, and you'll discover that some of the best places to stay are on the jungle foothills of the surrounding mountains.
-Below I've included the current top-rated options for various budgets.
-But, don't miss this guide to where to stay in Minca for more options & a neighborhood breakdown.
+Below I've included my favorite picks for where to stay in Minca.

 While everybody knows about the famous Sierra Minca, there are several other great places to consider as well.
 Minca has some of the best hostels in South America, and the unmissable ones sell out frequently, so it's best to book in advance!

-• Stay at an Organic Cacao & Coffee Farm: Finca San Rafael - This is where I stayed, and it was one of my favorite lodges in all of Colombia.
-Set in the jungle just outside of town, this beautiful oasis offers a pool with mountain views, and private or shared rooms, and offers plantation tours to learn about the cultivation process of cacao and coffee.
+This is where I stayed, and it was one of my favorite lodges in all of Colombia.
+Set in the jungle just outside of town, this beautiful oasis offers a pool with mountain views and plantation tours to learn about the cultivation process of cacao and coffee.

-• Finca Carpe Diem Ecolodge - 9.6/10 rating on HostelWorld with over 800 reviews!
+9/10 rating on HostelWorld with over 1,000 reviews!
 This is an absolute backpacker heaven with 3 swimming pools, and amazing jungle views, and is well-located close to amazing hikes.

 If you're looking for more travel inspiration, make sure to check out some of the other articles on my blog!